 I played these balls in a corporate day and I've used them often since then because they're long and straight and turn heads every time you break one out.
 I've hit my longest drives with this ball and it's no surprise Volvik is the sponsor for the long drive championships.
 I recently actually won a scramble using these balls while my partner used NXT Tour, my other new favorite golf ball.

-The Chrome Soft puts the focus on the "best golf ball" part of the 'best golf ball for high visibility'.
+The Chrome Soft got a bad rep with the My Golf Spy testing, but it puts the focus on the "best golf ball" part of the 'best golf ball for high visibility'.
 Visibility is just a big bonus.
 This four-piece ball has taken the world by storm.

-They come in bright yellow but also the Truvis design which is pretty much a soccer ball print all over the ball.
+They come in bright yellow but also the Truvis design which is pretty much a soccer ball print all over the ball and the one I preferred for a very long time.

 Callaway's Chrome Soft is a Tour level premium ball that competes toe to toe with the heavyweights like Titleist.
 The benefits to the average golfer beat out the Pro V1 due to low compression and a urethane cover giving you excellent distance off the tee with soft feel and a lot of spin green side.